mikessut/kalman/README.rst

 2. Rate of turn
 3. Airspeed (as derived from GPS) is very jumpy in the test data set.
 4. Implementation with baro and pitot sensors
   a.
-Derive TAS from IAS using OAT
+Derive TAS from IAS using OAT/pressure
+5. Should the magnetic vector be included as states?
+Or perhaps use the IGRF model to determine magnetic inclination.
+6. Is wind vector desired?
+Probably -- that requires a wind frame and then body frame?
+This definitely requires a magnetic declination model.